AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/custom-process-step-aem-workflow.md

 ![ProcessStep](assets/implement-process-step.gif)

-The QueryBuilder service is used to query nodes of type nt:file under the attachmentsPath folder.
-The rest of the code iterates through the search results to create Document object and save it to the file system
+The QueryBuilder service is used to query nodes of type `nt:file` under the attachmentsPath folder.
+The rest of the code iterates through the search results to create Document object and save it to the file system.

 >[!NOTE]
 >
->Since we are using Document object which is specific to AEM Forms, it is required that you include the aemfd-client-sdk dependency in your maven project.
-The group Id is com.adobe.aemfd and artefact id is aemfd-client-sdk.
+>Since we are using a Document object that is specific to AEM Forms, it is required that you include the aemfd-client-sdk dependency in your maven project.
+The group Id is `com.adobe.aemfd` and artifacts id is `aemfd-client-sdk`.

 #### Build and Deploy